minigb/kkbox-music-recommendation-challenge/README.md

 ## Dataset Setup

 1. Download the dataset from the [KKBox Music Recommendation Challenge](https://www.kaggle.com/competitions/kkbox-music-recommendation-challenge/data).
-2. Place the downloaded dataset in the `dataset` directory.
+2. Place the downloaded dataset in the `dataset` directory, ensuring that the `kkbox` directory is placed within it.

 ---